-Each time a new client knocks our door we are facing with the dilemma: on the one hand we genuinely want him to be happy; on the other hand – all customers want to hear total project cost on the very first call.
+Each time a new client knocks our door we are facing the dilemma: on the one hand we genuinely want him to be happy; on the other hand – all customers want to hear total project cost on the very first call.

 Based on our experience, we know that all numbers provided before technical requirements are locked down – just spun out of thin air.

-So, at this stage when talking to a new client about budget on the very first call we can’t be precise, and it happens because estimated cost can then rise during the project evolution – and all of these can make the customer unhappy and unsatisfied down the line.
+So, at this stage when talking to a new client about the budget on the very first call we can’t be precise, and it happens because the estimated cost can then rise during the project evolution – and all of these can make the customer unhappy and unsatisfied down the line.

 Why this can happen?